'Obviously I came up short': when Ricciardo went off-message in Singapore

 Rudy Carezzevoli/Getty via Red Bull

-As far as we know the Singapore GP was Daniel Ricciardo’s final start for RB, and indeed for any Formula 1 team.
+The Singapore GP was Daniel Ricciardo’s final start for RB, and indeed, as far as we know, for any Formula 1 team.

-It’s not yet official, because Red Bull hasn’t yet formally confirmed that Liam Lawson will drive his RB car for the rest of the 2024 season.
+It wasn’t official at the race, because Red Bull hadn’t yet formally confirmed that Liam Lawson will drive his RB car for the rest of the 2024 season.

 Instead we just got some noise about no decisions being made as yet, situations being reviewed, all options being considered, and so on.